luuleitner/deepMTJ/readme.md

 # deepMTJ: Muscle-Tendon Junction Tracking in Ultrasound Images

-`#deepMTJ` is a machine learning approach for automatic tracking of muscle tendon junctions (MTJ) in ultrasound images.
+`deepMTJ` is a machine learning approach for automatic tracking of muscle tendon junctions (MTJ) in ultrasound images.
 Our approach is based on a convolutional neural network trained to infer MTJ positions across a variety of ultrasound systems from different vendors, collected in independent laboratories from diverse observers, on distinct muscles and movements.
-We built `#deepMTJ` to support clinical biomechanists and locomotion researchers with an open-source tool for gait analysis.
+We built `deepMTJ` to support clinical biomechanists and locomotion researchers with an open-source tool for gait analysis.

 <p align="center">
 <img src="https://github.com/luuleitner/deepMTJ/blob/master/data/v2.0_ieee_tbme_2021/3dvolume.jpg" width="40%">
 </p>

-We employ convolutional neural networks with an attention mechanism.
-The provided networks were trained on a large (training 6400 frames/validation 1600 frames/test 1147 frames) and diverse dataset of healthy and impaired subjects performing full range of motion and maximum contractions.
+## Introduction

-This repository provides the complete `deepMTJ` python source code for annotation, training and prediction.
-With `#deepMTJ` you can:
+This repository contains the full python source code of `deepMTJ` including:

-- train your own networks from scratch
-- use our trained networks to track the muscle tendon junction in your ultrasound video files
+- input/output utilities to load data and save predictions
+- model backbone and download link to trained model weights to
+   - PREDICT - MTJ using our network
-- employ our trained networks for transfer learning tasks
+   - TRANSFER - to use our model for transfer learning or
+   - LEARN - to train a new model from sratch
+- a google colab notebook to make inferences online
+- a labeling tool to annotate ultrasound images (discontinued)

+## Repository structure

+`data`
+`mtj_tracking/data`
+`mtj_tracking/label`
+`mtj_tracking/predict`
+`mtj_tracking/train`

-### Publications
+## Publications
 ```
 @article{deepmtj2021,
    title={A Human-Centered Machine-Learning Approach for Muscle-Tendon Junction Tracking in Ultrasound Images},